great-expectations/great_expectations/docs/reference/core_concepts/expectations/expectations.rst

 Expectations
 ############

-An Expectation is a declaritive statement that describes a property of a dataset.
+An Expectation is a statement describing a verifiable property of a data set.
 Like assertions in traditional python unit tests, Expectations provide a flexible, declarative language for despicting expected behavior.
 Unlike traditional unit tests, Great Expectations applies Expectations to data instead of code.